 How can someone be exposed to MOLD?

 There are several ways you can become exposed to mold:

-With exposure, even in small amounts, mold may cause:
+With exposure, even in small amounts, the mold may cause:

-Tape/Swab sampling: Tape/Swab samples are usually collected from visible moldy surfaces by wiping the area with a sterile swab.
+Tape/Swab sampling: Tape/Swab samples are usually collected from visible moldy surfaces by wipe the area with a sterile swab.
 This type of sampling is used to identify specific mold types.